slatedocs/slate/source/index.html.md

       // Example: window.location = 'IACompleteRegisteration.php?iaUser='+usernameOrEmail
     }
 ```
-This method called if your website user finish IA Authentication request successfully and approve your website request
+This method will be called when user finished IA Authentication successfully and approved the request on their IA app.

-You must implement this method and continue your user signup proccess, IA system will provide all authorized information of the user that your website requested to your callback endpoint with the username & user email before calling this method, You must implement the callback to save these data to use it later, Please check 'Callback Implementation Section'.
+Simply implement this method and continue your user flow, IA will provide all approved user info to your callback endpoint with the username and user email before calling this method.
+You can implement the callback to save these data for later use.
+Please refer to 'Callback Implementation Section'.

-You can fetch the user data by ajax from your system or you can reditect for another page in this method and continue Sign Up process because the authorized information for the user must be saved now on your system via your callback url
+You can fetch user data using ajax or reditect to another page in this method and continue your user process.
+All authorized user info must be saved now on your system via your callback url.

 ### Query Parameters